wpisailbot/sailbot20-21/sailbot_ws/README.md

 You can always connect over the micro usb with serial if needed

+More information on the autonomous systems can be found in `sailbot20-21/sailbot_ws/src/sailbot/sailbot/autonomous/`

 If you have questions feel free to email nick.eusman@gmail.com